myobie/nathanherald.com/content/writing/updated-the-font/index.md

 +++
-title = "Had to update Whitney – the font here” date = "2023-01-08T11:28:25+01:00"
+title = "Had to update Whitney – the font here" date = "2023-01-08T11:28:25+01:00"
 +++